mlund/elasticrab/README.md

 ## Methodology

-ElastiCrab uses the Anisotropic Network Model (ANM).
+Elasticrab uses the Anisotropic Network Model (ANM).
 Each atom is a point in a spring network.
 For a conformation with coordinates $\mathbf{r}$, the elastic spring energy is